 - Mapping and measuring of relationships and flows between people, groups, organizations, computers or other information/knowledge processing entities. - The nodes in the network are the people and groups while the links show relationships or flows between the nodes.

 Kite Network

-- Who are connecters or hubs in the network? - Who has control over what flows in the network? - Who has best visibility of what is happening in the network? - Who are peripheral players?
-Are they important?
+- Who is the Connecter or Hub in the Network? - Who has control over what flows in the Network? - Who has best visibility of what is happening in the Network? - Who are peripheral players?
+Are they Important?